Pedroma34/PeMem/README.md

 (IMPORTANT) ADD shlwapi.lib TO YOUR DEPENDENCIES!
 ```
 Simple, automated, and unfinished single header that aims to read and write to memory addresses in a facile way.
-As of right now, it does not support layered addresses, like pointers.
-But it is in my to do list.
 It requires a txt file in the same folder as the exe.
 The txt file should contain, for example:
 ```
 |NAME|ADDRESS